-The Group has lease contracts for leasehold buildings and equipments.
+The Group has lease contracts for office premises and equipment.
 The Group's obligations under these leases are secured by the lessor's title to the leased assets.
 The Group is restricted from assigning and subleasing the leased assets.

 The Group also has land use rights whereby upfront payment has been made over three plots of state-owned land in Vietnam and China, where the operations reside.
-The land use rights are not transferable and have a remaining tenure of 14-50 years.
+The land use rights are not transferable and have a remaining tenure of 13 to 49 years (2020: 14 to 50 years).